 ♦ One clever cook has even created a honeysuckle ice cream recipe.

-Other treats made with honeysuckle include jelly, cordials, wine, and cakes.
-Pinterest has some interesting recipes worth exploring if you find yourself with extra blossoms.
+Other honeysuckle recipes include jelly, cordials, wine, and cakes.
+Pinterest has some interesting honeysuckle recipes worth exploring if you find yourself with extra blossoms.

 –> If you have a surplus of flowers, dehydrate some to enjoy when the honeysuckle season is over!